DXLab Launcher Online Help Contents

 The Main window also provides buttons that display the Launcher's Configuration window and provide access to its online documentation.

-The Configuration window provides Start buttons that enable you to start individual non-DXLab applications.
+The Configuration window provides Start and Terminate buttons that enable you to start and terminate individual non-DXLab applications.

 The Configuration window's Reset button directs all running DXLab applications to arrange their windows on the primary monitor.
 This operation is useful if you have switched from a dual-monitor configuration to a single-monitor configuration and need to regain access to windows previously resident on the second monitor.